postplayhouse/jekyll.postplayhouse.com/industry-professionals.md

 ![The outside front entrance of Post Playhouse]({{ site.baseurl }}/images/playhouse-pic-large.jpg)

-## Auditions for the 2015 season are complete
+## Auditions for the 2016 will be announced at a later date

-Thank you to all who took the time to submit and to audition for Post Playhouse.
 We look forward to seeing you for our 2016 season!
-Check back in the Fall for the details as they become available.
+Check back soon for the details as they become available.